 I-1.
-In-switch fronthaul middlebox (§5).
-To manage the fronthaul traffic while minimizing overheads, we design the fronthaul middlebox using a programmable switch.
-We observe that the edge datacenter's switch located between the RU and vRAN servers can naturally handle fronthaul packets without additional compute resources or latency.
-Today's commodity programmable switches can handle several Tbps of traffic with negligible added latency (e.g., 3.2 Tbps for Arista's 32-port 100 GbE switches [2]), sufficient for processing the fronthaul traffic for hundreds of RUs.
+In-switch fronthaul middlebox (§5): To manage the fronthaul traffic while minimizing overheads, we design the fronthaul middlebox using a programmable switch.
+We observe that the edge datacenter's switch located between the RU and vRAN servers can naturally handle fronthaul packets without additional resources and latency.
+Today's commodity programmable switches can handle several Tbps of traffic with negligible added latency (e.g., 3.2 Tbps for Arista's 32-port 100 GbE switches [3]), sufficient for processing the fronthaul traffic for hundreds of RUs.

 I-2.
-In-switch fast failure detection (§5.2).
-To detect PHY failures rapidly, we design a fast failure detection mechanism running on the in-switch fronthaul middlebox.
+In-switch fast failure detection (§5.2): To detect PHY failures rapidly, we design a fast failure detection mechanism running on the in-switch fronthaul middlebox.
 Our key insight is that a healthy PHY is a strict real-time application that sends downlink fronthaul packets to the RU in every slot (synonymous with TTI) duration.
-We use these packets as a natural liveness indicator to detect PHY failures by monitoring their inter-packet gap, without requiring additional components or modifications to the vRAN software.
+We use these packets as a natural liveness indicator to detect PHY failure by monitoring their inter-packet gap, without requiring modifications to vRAN software or additional components.

 I-3.
-Software-based L2-PHY FAPI middlebox (§6).
-We observe that interposing on the common FAPI interface-shared between various PHY and L2 implementations-provides a narrow waist that can be used to transparently provide PHY resilience.
+Software-based L2-PHY FAPI middlebox (§6): We observe that interposing on the common FAPI interface-shared between various PHY and L2 implementations-provides a narrow waist that can be used to transparently provide PHY resilience.
 We realize this in a software middlebox called Orion that properly handles FAPI messages to (1) keep the secondary PHY alive with low overhead by sending null FAPI APIs and (2) hide the existence of the secondary PHY or PHY migration from both the L2 and PHY.